noobe/learning-experiments/README.md

 An app to create a monorepo and generate multiple apps from the same repo.

 An app to create a microfront end application.

+An app to tokenize user input and highlight them using a ui based text editor.